MajickTek/OpenEmoticons/README.md

 # OpenEmoticons
-A big list of text emojis/acronyms in the texting language
+A big list of Emoticons/acronyms in the texting language

 All emojis are non-unicode characters.